Have you been selected to participate in an international mobility program?

 Health insurance and public-liability insurance

-Students participating in a mobility programme are covered by a public-liability insurance provided by UniTrento.
+The international mobility programme is covered by a third party liability insurance policy and against accidents, provided by UniTrento.

-An illustrative report about the insurance condititions is available in the Download Box.
+An illustrative report about the insurance policies (even in English) is available in the Download Box.

 Each student is also required to be provided with a private helth insurance, based on the conditions of both destination and origin country.
 You are free to buy any private insurance (the presentation of one example, AON Insurance, is avaiable in the Download Box).